adrianbienias/osems/README.md

 That's why I brought this software to life.

+By using it you can create lists, embed customized signup forms on your websites, and send newsletters to your subscribers

-If you want to send emails for as low as $0.10 per 1000, and store millions of emails in your lists (5 GB database for free), this solution may suit your needs.
+And that's for as low as $0.10 per 1000 sent email.

+Besides that, storing millions of emails in your lists (5 GB database) costs you totally nothing.

-The only fixed cost is a server that you need to use in order to run this app (around $5/month).
+The only fixed cost is a server that you need to use in order to have this app up and running (around $5/month).

 More details later on this page.

-## OSEMS

-OSEMS is an abbreviation from _Open Source Email Marketing Software_, and this is how I called this app.

-It allows you to create lists, use signup forms on your websites, build subscriber lists and send newsletters to them.

-OSEMS works as BYO SMTP service.
-BYO stands for _Bring Your Own_.

-You use SMTP server of your choice in order to send newsletters via _OSEMS_.

-Which SMTP provider to choose?
-You'll find out later in this doc.

 If you find that something doesn't work in this software properly - just [report a bug](https://github.com/adrianbienias/osems/issues).

-BTW, OSEMS is powered by [Next.js](https://nextjs.org/).

----
+The same goes with features.
+If you think that something is missing, feel free to [submit a feature request](https://github.com/adrianbienias/osems/issues).

 ## Quick test drive